klamping/stellar-invasion/README.md

 Your species is faced with a harsh reality: prosper or perish.

 To prosper, your species must conquer planets scattered throughout the system.
 Some of these planets are more desireable than others.
-Some have already been conquered, and require a
+Some have already been conquered, and require an offensive to rid the planet of the competing colony.

+If you fail to prosper, you will be invaded.
+Spread too slowly, and you won't amass the army necessary for a proper defense.
+Grow too quickly and you'll

 - the goal is to kill all of your opponents citizens (or get them to surrender once they know they’ve lost)

 ## Pieces

-- the risk pieces are your citizens
+- Each wooden block represents 1 citizen unit.

-## Initial Settlements
+## Initial Colonization

+The game starts with a space

-- you have 40 citizens to settle your planets to start the game, but settling does require defeating the natives so if you want to settle a large planet, you lose 20 of your citizens in the process
+You begin with 40 citizen units to settle the planets.

+Settling requires defeating the natives, but only at half the rate.
+For example, if you want to settle a large planet, you will loose X/2 of your citizens in the process (half the normal amount of X).

 ## Turns